byjg/php-rest-reference-architecture/docs/getting_started_02_add_new_field.md

-# Getting Started - Creating a Table
+# Getting Started - Adding a new field to the Table

 Now we have the table `example_crud` created in the [previous tutorial](getting_started_01_create_table.md), let's modify it to add a new field `status`.